Colinax/Fraggy-Backend-Theme/README.md

 ## Theme logo

-If you want to replace the default theme logo, then you have to create a logo image called theme-logo.png and replace the existing one in the image folder of your backend theme installation.
+If you want to use a custom backend theme logo, then you have to create a logo image with the name backend-theme-logo.png and upload it in the root-directory of the media folder.

-> The logo must be a PNG-based image and should have a max width of 250px and a max height of 86px.
+> The logo must be a PNG-based image and should have a max width of 224px and a max height of 96px.

 # Support